 ○ For Fall work term (September to December) – by April 30th

-Meet with your Co-op Coordinator if you have any questions or extenuating circumstances
+Meet with your Co-op Career Advisor if you have any questions or extenuating circumstances

 Yes, you may be able to use up to 12 months of Co-op work terms toward the four-year work experience requirement leading to the P.Eng.
 It is a good idea to keep a log of the type work you have been doing during your term.
 This can help you remember what you did and how your Co-op activities fulfill Engineers and Geoscientists BC required competencies leading to the P.Eng.